 Crossroads International is committed to addressing gender-based violence by supporting the innovative work our partner organizations in ending violence against women and girls.

-To apply for this position, please send motivation letter and resume clearly stating the position and country to firstname.lastname@example.org
+To apply for this position, please send motivation letter and resume to email@example.com clearly stating mandate and country in the subject line.

 Please contact our volunteer mobilization team if you have any question: firstname.lastname@example.org